 The market was a tempting, chaotic maze of hanging lanterns, silk robes, and kitschy Mao paraphernalia.
 Glimpses of blue sky were visible through gaps between colorful tarps stretched over my head, as I wove through the crowd that was browsing the over-stuffed stalls.

 The enormous wooden door was only part way open when I finally arrived at the entrance of the Great Mosque.
 The doorway was protected by a blue tarp, tied overhead, that was shared with a stall selling small copies of religious texts and colorful silk pencil cases.

 Other than four palm trees located just inside the entrance, the gardens leading to the temple are decorated with rocks and archways that look typically Chinese.
 Even the enormous, turquoise roofed prayer hall, located deep inside the complex (and not open to visitors), is designed to look like a large pagoda from the outside, hiding its telltale dome.

-High, thick stone walls shut out the craziness of the market that I had left behind and I took a deep breath as I started to walk through the garden; it had been too long since I had heard birds and smelled fresh air.
+High, thick stone walls shut out the craziness of the market that I had left behind and I took a deep breath as I started to walk through the garden — it had been too long since I had heard birds and smelled fresh air.

-It struck me all of a sudden that the fact I am female might be a problem, but none of the men dressed in black robes and white caps seemed to care about my presence.
+It struck me all of a sudden that my status as an "outsider" might be a problem, but none of the men dressed in black robes and white caps seemed to care about my presence.

 Without warning, my solitude was broken suddenly by chanting being broadcasted loudly through a hidden speaker.
-Curiosity drew me towards the source of the hypnotic sound, and I soon found myself at the entrance of the Grand Mosque itself.
+Curiosity drew me towards the source of the hypnotic sound, and I soon found myself at the entrance of the Great Mosque itself.

-I didn’t dare get too close, but peeking into one of the dark doors from a distance, I could see a cavernous room filled with men kneeling on an elaborately tiled floor.
+I didn’t dare get too close but peeking into one of the dark doors from a distance, I could see a cavernous room filled with men kneeling on an elaborately tiled floor.
 Their white-capped heads were lowered towards a figure, who had his back to me, at the far end of the room.
 I sat beside one of the doors, alone and out of sight, to listen to the chanting echoing inside the hidden dome.

-I meandered back under the blue archways, past the four palm trees and finally, with one last deep breath of fresh air, stepped through the half open door and back into the chaos and smells of China.
+I meandered back under the blue archways, past the four palm trees and finally, with one last deep breath of fresh air, stepped through the half-open door and back into the chaos of China.